Full-Thrust/Morena-Shipyards/home/fasarpg.md

 - [Stardate Magazine](http://www.waynesbooks.com/Stardate.html) listing of issues {.active}
 - [Triangle Map](https://fulltrek.net/) very high quality SVG map of the Triangle {.active}

+### Inactive Sites

-Inactive sites, these have one or two articles or are now dormant, Those marked *wayback* the original site is offline:
+These have one or two articles or are now dormant, Those marked *wayback* the original site is offline:

 - [Idahobeef](http://idahobeef.yolasite.com/) *Trek I am writing* section has some very well produced **FASA** trek adventures, settings, races and characters.{ .inactive }
 - [Star Trek The Role Playing Game](http://www.karridian.net/startrek.html) logs and background from a campaign run in the 90s, nice read. {.inactive}